NovIrina/LLM-fine-tuning/README.md

 ## Results

 **Important:** results for some of these methods are not reported in the article for the GPT2 model, that is why I wrote here my results, when reproducing these methods with PEFT.
 All methods were used with the same hyperparameters.
-The *Quality* is defined as BLEU.
+The *Quality* is estimated with BLEU.

 | Method  |  Acceleration, % | Quality |
 |:-:|:-:|:-:|